©1978

 in their way only not apply in their way.
 Then the best part of

 our fathers is not buried.
-Being Christian and going to

 church are not the same thing.
 Nowadays the two have a tenuous